Tech-at-DU/ACS-4330-Query-Languages/final-assessment.md

 Your goal is to make a GraphQL todo app.
 It should be able to:

-- display a list of todos
+- Display a list of todos
-- create new todos
+- Create new todos
-- and mark a todo completed or not completed
+- Mark a todo completed or not completed

+You can store your list of todos in memory.

 ## Challenges

 ### Create a Server

-- Setup a GraphQL server
+- Setup a GraphQL server.
+Use your server of choice e.g. Express GraphQL
 - Enable Graphiql

 ### Create a Schema

-Write a schema that defines the following types:
+Write a schema that defines the following types with fields listed:

-**Type Todo**
+**Todo type**
 - name
 - completed
 - date
 - id

-**Query**
+**Query type**
 - getAllTodos, should return a list of todos
 - getTodo, should return a single todo
 - getCompletedTodos, returns a list of completed todos
 	- Stretch: can return completed or not completed todos

-**Mutation**
+**Mutation type**
-- addTodo, creates a new todo, and returns that todo
+- addTodo, creates a new todo, and returns a Todo
-- completeTodo, marks a todo complete and returns that todo
+- completeTodo, marks a todo complete and returns a Todo

 ### Write a GraphQL Queries

-Write queries to perform the following operations.
+Using the **GraphQL query language** write queries to perform the following operations.

-**Test these in Graphiql and paste them into a readme in your project folder.** If I launch your project I should be able to test all of your queries.
+**Test these in Graphiql and paste them into a readme in your project folder.** If I launch your project I should be able to test all of your queries in Graphiql when I test your project.

 - List all todos
 - Add a new todo: name: "Complete the final assessment"